Registering with Disability Support Services

 Sanford/Lake Mary SC-130407.708.2110

-1. Contact and meet with a DSS specialist at any of Seminole State College campuses.
+Contact and meet with a DSS Coordinator at any of the Seminole State College campuses to discuss accommodations that may be necessary.
 We recommend students contact the DSS office at their preferred campus to schedule an intake appointment.

 Until all steps of the registration process have been completed, the student will be considered pending with DSS and will not be eligible for services or accommodations.
 Faxed/mailed documentation will be held in pending status for 90 days from the date of receipt and will be shredded after the specified period.
 The student may, however, begin the process again at any time.

-Note: Seminole State College does not provide housing, personal attendant care, or readers for personal study or transportation.
+Note: Seminole State College does not provide housing, personal attendant care, or readers for personal study or transportation

 Information for Veterans Registering with DSS